sslarch/sslarch.github.io/letter_members_bid.md

 For the bid Sophie Schmidt, Clemens Schmid and Martin Hinz volunteer to act as coordinators.
 Once the bid has been accepted, a democratic process will be initiated to decide on the appointment of the coordinators.
 We hope that this meets with your approval.

-Thank you very much your support!
+Thank you very much for your support!

 With best regards